Valid Accounts: Cloud Accounts

 DS0002 User Account User Account Authentication

 Monitor the activity of cloud accounts to detect abnormal or malicious behavior, such as accessing information outside of the normal function of the account, account usage at atypical hours, or account authentication from unexpected locations or IP addresses.
-Service accounts should only be accessible from IP addresses from within the cloud environment.[21]
+Service accounts should only be accessible from IP addresses from within the cloud environment.[22]
 For example, in Azure AD environments, consider using Identity Protection to flag risky sign-ins based on location, device compliance, and other factors.
+In Okta environments, configure Suspicious Activity Reporting to allow users to report suspicious logins and other behavior they do not recognize.[23]

 References